youreavain/RASP_M2_STM_PUMP/README.md

 ## Overview
 This project implements an **infusion pump** system using an STM32 microcontroller.
 The pump monitors and transmits patient infusion data to a remote server over a **5G modem** connection.

+**Note:** The main application code runs on the **Cortex-M7 (CM7) core**.
+The CM7 core handles the primary control of the infusion pump, UART communication, and 5G modem management.
+If applicable, the Cortex-M4 (CM4) core can be used for auxiliary processing.

 The firmware is built with **HAL libraries** and manages multiple UART interfaces for communication between the pump, terminal, and modem.

 ## Features